samsoncsyu7777/samson-react-native-educational-app/README.md

 ***These packages are already added to the `lock` and `package.json` files***

 # Mockups
 ## There is a live video demo of the app located in the `public` folder!
-Make sure to take a look at that to understand the exact behavior!
+Make sure to take a look to understand the exact behavior!
 ![alt text](./public/mock-home-default.PNG)
 ![alt text](./public/mock-home-scroll.PNG)
 ![alt text](./public/mock-default-question.PNG)